 The Pierce Prize is normally awarded annually for outstanding achievement, over the past five years, in observational astronomical research based on measurements of radiation from an astronomical object.
-It is given to an astronomer who has not attained 36 years of age in the year designated for the award (for the 2016 prize, for example, the recipient must have been born in 1981 or later).
+It is given to an astronomer who has not attained 36 years of age in the year designated for the award (for the 2019 prize, for example, the recipient must have been born in 1984 or later).
+Note, however, that suspensions of career progress due to documented family or medical leave may be allowed as a factor in considering a person's eligibility.
 The recipient shall be a resident of North America (including Hawaii and Puerto Rico) or a member of a North American institution stationed abroad.

 For her research on the astrochemistry and astrophysics of ices and molecules in star-forming regions and protoplanetary disks.